nickr01/rtldavis/README.md

 ### About this Repository

-This repository is a fork of [https://github.com/bemasher/rtldavis](https://github.com/bemasher/rtldavis) for use with custom receiver modules.
+This repository is a fork of [https://github.com/lheijst/rtldavis](https://github.com/lheijst/rtldavis) for use with custom receiver modules.
 It has been modified in numerous ways.

 1) Added AU,EU and NZ frequencies
 2) Handling of more than one concurrent transmitters.
 3) Output format is changed for use with the weewx-rtldavis driver which does the data parsing.

+*** THIS BUILD IS CURRENTLY NOT DEMODULATING in AU on Intel and Raspi ***

 ## Installation